Comprehensive Utah Group Health Insurance & Employee Benefits Solutions

 We specialize in the following:

 Even if the dependent coverage costs twice as much, the family would not be eligible for marketplace participation because only the worker’s premium counts for the affordable definition.
 In Utah, over eighty percent of full-time employees are offered insurance by their company.
-Even better, the average employee contribution to the premium cost is 5.2 percent of the median income.
+Even better, the average worker contribution to the premium cost is 5.2 percent of the median income.

 The coverage must also meet specific coverage standards to demonstrate comprehensive protection.
 The two indicators are: